shapeshiftONE/onedao-tools/README.md

 ## Usage

 Configure the URL of the documents you want to import in `input/library_newsroom.py`.
-The script expects a dictionary of categories, each holding a list of URL strings.
+The script expects a dictionary of category keys, each holding a list of URL strings of articles to import.

 You can also tweak the output template in `input/output_templates.py`